✈ Flight Anxiety Tools

 Find your main trigger

-Is the fear mainly about turbulence, crash probability, takeoff, landing, airport stress, loss of control, or claustrophobia?
+Is the fear mainly about turbulence, takeoff, landing, crash probability, airplane sounds, airport stress, panic, or loss of control?

 2